William-Edwards-STFC/ep_dg_auth/README.md

 openssl req -new -key /path/to/private.key -out /path/to/certificate.csr

 openssl x509 -req -days 365 -in /path/to/certificate.csr -signkey /path/to/private.key -out /path/to/certificate.crt

+Please put your server IP in "Common Name" when asked everything else can be left blank
 ```

 Replace /path/to/private.key, /path/to/certificate.csr, and /path/to/certificate.crt with appropriate file paths.